kartikaya924/Effect-of-masks-on-the-spread-of-covid-cases/README.md

 COVID19 cases by counties, as per (NYTimes 2020)

 ## Methodology
-The user inputs the state and the target county along with the time period in question.
-In preprocessing, neighboring counties with similar treand in Covid cases are considered for the donor pool.
+The user inputs the state and the target county, along with the time period in question.
+In preprocessing, counties of the same state with similar trend in Covid cases are considered for the donor pool.
 The final donor pool will be the target value + counties that did not enact mask mandates.
-After which RSC is performed to give a counterfactual scenario and estimate the percentage difference in the number of Covid cases.
+After which RSC is performed to give a counterfactual scenario, where masks were not made mandatory and estimate the percentage difference in the number of Covid cases.